basysKom/basyskom_toolbox/032_tool.resolution_independent_qml.md

 # Resolution indepedent QML

 ## Goals
-Creating UI code, that can run on various display sizes with different resolutions
+Creating UI code that can run on various display sizes with different resolutions

 ## Description
 When creating a QtQuick application it is probable that its target device and its display will be completely different from the development machine.
-As a result, it is important to create the UI code in a way, that it is able to scale well across different display hardware.
+As a result, it is important to create the UI code in a way, that the UI is able to scale well across different display hardware.

 ## Environment
 QML